-The parent company is also covered by the amendments to IFRS 9, IFRS 7, etc. and relating to the reference interest rate reform, see further description regarding this for the Group above.
+Amendments to IAS 1 - Disclosure of accounting standards Amendments to IAS 8 - Definition of estimates Amendments to IAS 12 - Deferred tax attributable to assets and liabilities arising in connection with an individual transaction.
 Management believes that other amendments to RFR 2, which have not yet entered into force, are not expected to have a material impact on the parent company's financial statements when they are applied for the first time.

 The Parent Company applies the Swedish Annual Accounts Act and the Swedish Financial Reporting Board's recommendation RFR 2 Accounting for Legal Entities.
 Application of RFR 2 means that the Parent Company must, as far as possible, apply all IFRS adopted by the EU within the framework of the Swedish Annual Accounts Act and the Swedish Pension Obligations Vesting Act, and consider the relationship between accounting and taxation.
-The accounting policies are unchanged compared with the previous year.
-The differences between the Parent Company's and the Group's accounting policies are described below:
+The accounting standards are unchanged compared with the previous year.
+The differences between the Parent Company's and the Group's accounting standards are described below: